-Teach employees to plan and estimate their time better
+3. Teach your team to plan and estimate their time better

 Psychologists call this the Planning fallacy—when you make a plan for how long a task or project will take (which is usually a best-case scenario), and then assume the outcome will follow your plans, even when you know better.

 I’m sure you’ve fallen into this trap yourself.
-However, it’s even worse for your team members who have the added pressure to not fail or disappoint.
+However, it’s even worse for your team members who have the added pressure to not fail or disappoint you.

-Yes, it’s a bigger time commitment for you.
+Yes, this is a bigger time commitment for you.
 But you’re investing in someone who will be able to manage their time more accurately and efficiently moving forward.

 Instead, they become a crutch for answering the question “What do we do now?”
 When a complex problem arises, the knee-jerk reaction is to call a meeting to discuss rather than have team members waste time not knowing what to do.

 Too many meetings break up time for focused work.
-They often lack a well thought-out agenda, leaving it unclear how people are expected to contribute.
-And in the end, the follow-on action is usually to have another meeting.
+They often lack a well-thought-out agenda, leaving it unclear how people are expected to contribute.
+And in the end, the follow-on action is usually just to have another meeting!

-Meetings are just one example.
-There are many other systems you’ve put in place that get in the way of doing “real” work, such as your documentation policy, project management process, or even your choice of communication tool.
+Meetings are just one example of good intentions gone awry.
+There’s also your documentation policy, project management process, or even your choice of communication tool.

 This leaves only 30%, or 2.5 hours a day, to do meaningful work.